mikenath223/Doctors-Appointments-Backend/README.md

 ```sh
 mkdir config
 ```
-- Inside the config folder, create a file named firebase-config.json.
+- Inside the config folder, paste fir-auth-311de-firebase-adminsdk-fydl1-322530e84e.json file inside the config folder
+- The configuration should look like this:
 ```sh
 {
   "type": "service_account",